 By educating shareholders and clearly demonstrating the value of marketing through ongoing, focused communication, their buy-in and support for marketing initiatives can be significantly enhanced.

-SEO is not just about increasing numbers – it also leads to a better experience for buyers.
+SEO is not just about increasing numbers – it also leads to a better buyer experience.

-Nowadays, most customers avoid unsolicited calls, and B2B buyers typically gather a significant amount of information before engaging with sales.
+Nowadays, most customers avoid unsolicited calls, and B2B buyers typically gather significant information before engaging with sales.

 Through SEO, businesses can reach their customers in the right channels, providing them with the information needed to make well-informed decisions.

 SEO is vital for controlling digital presence and brand image in enterprise SaaS.
-It helps businesses to counteract threats from competitors and increase their visibility on search engines.
+It helps businesses counteract competitors’ threats and increase their visibility on search engines.

 Optimizing a website for search engines goes hand in hand with creating valuable content for users.

-By crafting keyword-rich, relevant, and timely content, businesses can provide a positive experience for customers while showcasing their expertise and authority in their industry.
+By crafting keyword-rich, relevant, and timely content, businesses can provide a positive customer experience while showcasing their expertise and authority in their industry.

 Blogs, eBooks, case studies, and reports are great ways to achieve this goal.